maxiom-apps/covid-resources/README.md

-# EXTENSIVE LIST OF COVID RESOURCES
+# LIST OF COVID RESOURCES
 Since the world is staying home, we figured we should put together a list of available resources that could help us through this interesting times.

 Thank you,